lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

    * all unique sources of influence represented by the error term
 2. The error terms are independent of each other and of the factors
 3. All associations are linear and the factors covary.
-   * hence, the symbol for an unanalyzed association is a solid line (upgraded from the dashed one in the EFA)
+   * Hence, the symbol for an unanalyzed association is a solid line.
 4. Each item has a single *pattern coefficient* (i.e., often more casually termed as a "factor loading")
    * All other potential pattern coefficients are set to "0.00."
 These are *hard hypotheses* and are specified by their absence (i.e., not specified in the code or in the diagram).
 5. *Structure coefficients* are the Pearson correlations between factors and continuous indicators.
 They reflect any source of association, causal or non causal.
 Sometimes the association is an undirected, back-door path.
 There is no pattern coefficient for $AS_2$ <-> $AF$.
 BUT, there is a connection from $AS_2$ to $AF$ via the $AS$ <--> $AF$ covariance.
 6.  *Scaling constants* (aka *unit loading identification [ULI] constraints*) are necessary to scale the factors in a metric related to that of the explained (common) variance of the corresponding indicator, or *reference (marker) variable*.
 In the figure these are the dashed-line paths from $AS$ --> $AS_1$,  $AF$ --> $AF1$,  $MI$ --> $MI1$ and  $AUA$ --> $AUA1$.
-   * Selecting the reference marker variable is usually aribtrary and selected by the computer program as the first (or last) variable in the code/path.
+   * Selecting the reference marker variable is usually arbitrary and selected by the computer program as the first (or last) variable in the code/path.
 So long as all the indicator variables of the same factor have equally reliable scores, this works satisfactorily.
    * Additional scaling constants are found for each of the errors and indicators.

 ### Model Identification for CFA

 SEM, in general, requires that all models be *identified.*  Measurement models analyzed in CFA share this requirement, but identification is more straightforward than in other models.

-Standard CFA models are sufficiently identifed when:
+Standard CFA models are sufficiently identified when:

-1. A single factor model has at least three indicators, or
+1. A single factor model has at least three indicators.
-2. In a model with two or more factors, each factor has two or more indicators.
+2. In a model with two or more factors, each factor has two or more indicators.There are some caveats and arguments:
-   * Note:  It is better to have at least three to five indicators per factor to prevent technical problems with statistical identification.
+   * Some recommend at least three to five indicators per factor to prevent technical problems with statistical identification.
+   * In a recent SEM workshop, Todd Little indicated that optimal fit will occur when factors are *just-identified* with three items per factor.
+     - Of course, three factors may be insufficient to represent the construct definition.

 Identification becomes much more complicated than this, but for today's models this instruction is sufficent.